-B. Diversity order of SCP STBC MIMO Self-Het OFDM
+B. Diversity Order of SCP STBC MIMO Self-Het OFDM

 The diversity order of an STBC measures the reliability of the $N_t \times N_r$ MIMO communication system.
 We say the STBC has full diversity when the order is equal to $N_t \cdot N_r$.
-In this subsection, we analyze the diversity order of 2×2 Alamouti coded MIMO self-het OFDM using SCP (P = 2) over MIMO channels and we have the following propositions.
+Here, we analyze the diversity order of 2 × 2 Alamouti-coded MIMO self-het OFDM using SCP (P = 2) over MIMO channels, and we have the following propositions.

-Proposition 2: The lower bound on the diversity order of 2×2 Alamouti coded MIMO self-het OFDM using SCP is 3.
+Proposition 2: The lower bound on the diversity order of 2×2 Alamouti-coded MIMO self-het OFDM using SCP is 3.

-Proof: see Appendix B. Proposition 3: The upper bound on the diversity order of 2×2 Alamouti coded MIMO self-het OFDM using SCP is 4.
+Proof: See Appendix B. Proposition 3: The upper bound on the diversity order of

-Proof: see Appendix C.
+2 × 2 Alamouti-coded MIMO self-het OFDM using SCP is 4.
+Proof: See Appendix C. ■

-We conclude that the actual diversity order of MIMO selfhet OFDM is between 3 and 4.
-Due to the doubly fading effects the order is not necessarily an integer value.
+We conclude that the actual diversity order of MIMO self-het OFDM is between 3 and 4.
+Due to the doubly fading effects, the order is not necessarily an integer value.